 Did we mention that you stand zero chance of becoming a licensed air conditioning and heating contractor if you can’t prove you have the requisite insurance?
 It’s true.
 So chew on that while we go over several more examples of how life can derail your plans to live large without insurance.

 Your client refuses to pay

-Any Toronto based HVAC Contractor who have been in business a while have faced this prospect.
+Any Toronto-based HVAC Contractor who has been in business for a while has faced this prospect.
 A client takes exception to something that was done or not done and refuses to pay the bill.
 What do you do?
 You’re going to get hit 2 ways by this.
-First you’ll have to pursue the matter in court which could get expensive and could take years and second you’ll have to find a way to keep your business open without this income.
+First, you’ll have to pursue the matter in court which could get expensive and could take years, and second, you’ll have to find a way to keep your business open without this income.
 And if it was a big job it could be a serious blow to your cash flow.
 There are business owner insurance policies that will help you bridge the gap in cases like this.
 If you have one.

 You lose a really lucrative job

 Let’s say you bid on a really primo project that would set you up nicely for the next year or so.
 You’re pretty sure you got away with skirting the issue when the client asked about insurance and everything else went great.
 You had a good rapport with the client, they seemed impressed by you as a person and businessman, they liked your bid and left you with the impression the contract signing was just around the corner.
 Then you get the call they decided to go with someone else.
 Why?
 Because you skirted the issue when it came time to talk about your insurance coverage.

 One of your workers trips and hurts himself